Owen-Dechow/nvim_wurd_spel/README.md

             -- ignore = { "Dechow", "Neovim" }
             -- -- Add words to be ignored
-            -- -- IMPORTENT: words added to Neovim's built in --    spelling ignore dictionary are still ignored.` --    It is suggested to add words to that dictionary --    using `zg`, `:spellgood`, or from the WurdSpelSuggest --    options instead of adding words here.
+            -- -- IMPORTENT: words added to Neovim's built in --     spelling ignore dictionary are still ignored.` --     It is suggested to add words to that dictionary --     using `zg`, `:spellgood`, or from the --     `:WurdSpel suggest` options instead of adding --     words here.

             -- enabled = true
             -- -- Enable WurdSpel on start

             -- remap = true
-            -- -- Remap the builtin z=, zg, & zw commands to the -- -- WurdSpel command equivalents.
+            -- -- Remap the builtin z=, zg, & zw commands to the --     WurdSpel command equivalents:
-            -- -- z= -> WurdSpelSuggest
+            --     z= -> WurdSpel suggest
-            -- -- zg -> WurdSpelGood
+            --     zg -> WurdSpel good
-            -- -- zw -> WurdSpelBad
+            --     zw -> WurdSpel bad

             -- remap_special = false
             -- -- Add special remaps
-            -- -- <leader>zz -> WurdSpelSuggest
+            --     <leader>zz -> WurdSpel suggest
-            -- -- <leader>zg -> WurdSpelGood
+            --     <leader>zg -> WurdSpel good
-            -- -- <leader>zw -> WurdSpelBad
+            --     <leader>zw -> WurdSpel bad

-        })
+            -- buf_option_guards = {
+            --    modifiable = true,
+            --    buftype = "",
+            -- }
+            -- -- These checks determine if the spellchecker will be --     attached to the buffer.
+The value will be gotten --     using `nvim_buf_get_option(0)`.
+            -- -- If the result of
+            --     `nvim_buf_get_option` is not equal to the specified --     value in the table then the spellchecker will not --     attach.

+            -- allow_one_letter_prefix = true
+            -- -- Allow one letter prefix on words:
+            --     `ilocal` -> correct because local is correct.
+            -- -- If this setting is false:
+            --     `ilocal` -> incorrect because ilocal is not a word.
+        }
     end
 }
 ```

+> [!NOTE]
+> This plugin will not set anything up unless you run the `setup` function.
+> In lazy.nvim this is done automatically if you have the opts option.
+If
+> you are using a different plugin manager you must ensure that `setup` is
+> run.